 - 1) Installing the Arduino IDE. - a) The easiest way to start programming the microcontroller is through the Arduino IDE.
+Note that the pictures below may be outdated, but the general procedure should be similar.
 First open the following website link.
 Then scroll down and download the appropriate installer for your operating system.
 Run the executable file you have just downloaded and you should be greeted with the following screen (may vary depending on your operating system).